ey92/notes/4744/hw3/hw3.md

 class 2
-he wondered whether he was happy he asked whether he believed that he was happy he asked whether he wondered whether he wanted to be happy
+he wondered whether he was happy he asked whether he believed that he was happy he asked whether he wondered whether he wanted to be happy      // in sample parse below

 class 3
 he thought that he was happy